Best Faucet-Mounted Water Filters of 2026

 Below are the three top-performing faucet-mounted water filters from our tests.

 The highly-rated ZeroWater Extremelife filter is the most expensive in our ratings, but it still costs less than five cases of bottled water from the supermarket.
-Our tests found it improves taste and odor, and it’s certified to reduce chlorine and lead, as well as PFAS.
+Our tests found that it improves taste and odor, and it’s certified to reduce chlorine, lead, and PFAS.
 (It’s the only faucet-mounted filter we tested that reduces these.)
 Its flow rate in our tests is very good, and it didn’t clog up.
 It features a filter-life indicator, and its replacement cartridges, at $36 annually, are the least expensive to replace per year.

 We found this Pur to be very good at improving flavors and reducing odors, but it takes a long time to filter water due to its mediocre flow rate.
 It shouldn’t clog on you, but it may try your patience.
-It can filter 100 gallons of water per cartridge, which will translate to about $61 per year in filter replacement costs.
+It can filter 100 gallons of water per cartridge, which translates to approximately $61 per year in filter replacement costs.
 It’s certified for the reduction of both lead and chlorine.

 The Brita Basic SAFF-100 is a very good water filter across the board, with very good scores for flow rate, resistance to clogging, and improving flavor and odor.
 It’s certified to reduce chlorine and lead, but replacement cartridges will cost you about $57 per year, more than twice the initial cost of the unit.